ShadySoltan/Tiva--TM4C123GH6PM-Microcontroller/README.md

      Ex3)

           a) MCU Frequency 16MHZ

           b) Use red led PF1

           c) Flash the led every half second

-          d)   Use systick timer to count to half second using interrupt technique*/
+          d) Use systick timer to count to half second using interrupt technique

      Ex4)